Nasmedia-Tech/admixer_android_sdk_3.0/Guide_EN/REWARD.md

   (3) rewardInterstitialVideoAd.showRewardVideoAd(); // Reward Interstitial Video show

  - precautions
     - If too much time passes without exposure after successful ad loading, the ad may not be displayed properly when showRewardVideoAd() is called

-  -After a certain amount of time after calling loadRewardVideoAd(), the ad may not be treated as an effective exposure.
+    - After a certain amount of time after calling loadRewardVideoAd(), the ad may not be treated as an effective exposure.

 - Refer to the code and sample project below to add ads in any way you like.
 ```java